kubernetes/enhancements/keps/sig-node/4639-oci-volume-source/README.md

 values `IfNotPresent`, `Always` and `Never`, but will only pull once per pod.

-Technically it means that we need to pull in [`SyncPod`](https://github.com/kubernetes/kubernetes/blob/b498eb9/pkg/kubelet/kuberuntime/kuberuntime_manager.go#L1049) for OCI objects on a pod level and not during [`EnsureImageExists`](https://github.com/kubernetes/kubernetes/blob/b498eb9/pkg/kubelet/images/image_manager.go#L102) before the container gets started.
+Technically it means that we need to pull in [`SyncPod`](https://github.com/kubernetes/kubernetes/blob/b498eb9/pkg/kubelet/kuberuntime/kuberuntime_manager.go#L1049) for OCI objects on a pod level and not for each container during [`EnsureImageExists`](https://github.com/kubernetes/kubernetes/blob/b498eb9/pkg/kubelet/images/image_manager.go#L102) before they get started.

 If users want to re-pull artifacts when referencing moving tags like `latest`, then they need to restart / evict the pod.